randymarsh77/yalcspace/README.md

 ## What problems is this solving?

-### Duplicate packages

 `yalc` is fantastic.
+Sometimes it needs hand holding.
+Others, a hammer.

+### Duplicate packages in your bundle (AKA broken React Context and other bugs)

-However, `yarn` has a tendency to install multiple package versions when using `yalc`.
+`yarn` has a tendency to install multiple package versions when using `yalc`.
 This is because `file://path/to/package@0.0.0-we-use-semantic-release` is not a compatible version with `package@1.2.3`.
 If you're building a project (X) with a yalc'd dependency (A), and X also has a dependency (B) that depends on A, then `yarn` might install your local version of A in `node_modules` and the version referenced by B in `node_modules/B/node_modules`.
 Your build of X might then contain two copies of A. Now, this might make a difference or it might not, depending on X, A, and B.

 ### Invalid file locations